liping610/mlaw-lripd-1/_information-for-public/0-About-the-Licensing-Officer.md

 <br><br>
 * Granting and renewing insolvency practitioner’s licences; <br>
 * Maintaining a register of licensed insolvency practitioners in Singapore; <br>
-* Promoting and maintaining high standards of the insolvency practitioners profession by ensuring that only appropriately qualified, fit and proper persons are admitted to the industry; <br>
+* Promoting and maintaining the standards of the insolvency practitioners profession by ensuring that only appropriately qualified, fit and proper persons are admitted to the industry; <br>
 * Investigating complaints made against insolvency practitioners in respect of their conduct; and <br>
 * Where necessary, taking the appropriate enforcement action against an errant insolvency practitioner. <br>